IEEE Photonics Society

 The exponential growth of Biomedical Optics in the last decade, resulting from the application of maturing technologies in optical imaging, integrated optics, fiber optics, lasers, detectors, and nano-technology to the medical field, requires practicing professionals to become knowledgeable about a whole new generation of opto-electronic medical equipment.
 Due to the efforts of innovative researchers, a wide variety of advanced optical techniques have been developed (diffused optical imaging, multi-photon microscopy, optical tomography) for clinical monitoring of diseases in vivo and ex vivo, and pathogen detection.
 These techniques are becoming essential in Genomics, Proteomics, Biomedical diagnostics, and therapeutics to mention a few.
 To learn about these amazing new optical technologies, attend this local Biomedical Optics Workshop to discover the latest advancements at the cutting edge of optical biomedical research from ten of the foremost researchers in these emerging fields.

-March 16, 2010
+Mar 16, 2010

 Prof. Mehmet Fatih Yanik, Massachusetts Institute of Technology, Cambridge, MA

-Brillouin Biomechanical Imaging PDF
+Brillouin Biomechanical Imaging Slides

 Prof. Seok-Hyun (Andy) Yun, Harvard Medical School, Boston, MA

-March 23, 2010
+Mar 23, 2010

 Dr. Charles Lin, Massachusetts General Hospital, Boston, MA

-Towards In Situ Optical Pathology PDF
+Towards In Situ Optical Pathology Slides

 Dr. Anna N. Yaroslavsky, Massachusetts General Hospital, Boston, MA

-March 30, 2010
+Mar 30, 2010

 Prof. Brian Pogue, Dartmouth College, Hanover, NH